subsquid/sqd-network/specifications/chain-spec.md

 #### Request processing

 Requests are submitted to the network on-chain (via transaction).
-The network devide the request into chunks of light requests if the request is heavy.
-Then the network should choose a set of archive that should process request based on some metrics and prices.
+The network devides the request into chunks of light requests if the request is heavy.
+Then the network should choose a set of archive that should process corresponding light request based on some metrics and prices.
 The request has a special status until it has been processing.

 When the archive is ready to provide response to submmitted light request then it submits the response via a transaction as well.
 The response can contain some proof of processed data that link to any distributed storage like IPFS.

-The network validate responses and do punishment logic if it's required.
+The network validate responses and does punishment logic if it's required.

+### Pools

+Archive with the same target blockchain can be united into Pools.
+The Pool is able to process more than 1 light requests as it consists of some number of archives.
+The Pool should define their resources, times, prices, number of light requests that can be proccesed in 1 unit request time.
+It's required to properly choose a set of archives and pool that will process incoming request by the network.

+The pool owner defines the pool rewards, the canonical image for the archive.

 ## Implementation key thoughts